Stained Glass Artists well worth looking up

 Cavalieri's Sydney work

-Richard Millard (possibly the most highly regarded glass painter in the USA today, Dick Millard died 26th Feb 2011.
-He is featured in the current issue of Stained Glass Quarterly)
+Richard Millard possibly the most highly regarded glass painter in the USA today, Dick Millard died 26th Feb 2011.
+There is a tribute article published in the Winter 2011 issue of Stained Glass Quarterly.

-Judith Schaechter (I find Schaechter's imagery very inspiring and completely original.
-Her technique is masterful)
+Judith Schaechter I find Schaechter's imagery very inspiring and completely original.
+Her technique is masterful and her imagery brutally poetic.

 canada